Skip to main content

 GCA

-Climate and Agriculture Adaptation
+Climate & Agriculture Adaptation

 Kwadwo Danso-Mensah and the International Centre for Evaluation and Development (ICED)

-aim to investigate the critical role of climate change adaptation inventions in mitigating climate change impacts on Africa's agricultural sector.
+Kwadwo Danso-Mensah and the International Centre for Evaluation and Development (ICED) aim to investigate the critical role of climate change adaptation inventions in mitigating climate change impacts on Africa's agricultural sector.

 They intend providing a comprehensive overview of existing studies and evidence on the theme to enable policy makers and researchers to make evidence-based decisions regarding climate change adaptation strategies in Sub-Saharan Africa.
 They will produce an Evidence and Gap Map (EGM) by systematically searching for and categorizing studies from diverse sources of published and unpublished studies across regions, thematic areas, and outcomes that related to climate change adaptation.
 Studies meeting the eligibility criteria defined by a predetermined Population, Interventions, Comparisons, Outcomes, and Study design (PICOS) framework will be included in the EGM.
 Findings of this EGM will be crucial for resource optimisation and strategic planning for policy makers and practitioners in the realm of agricultural relevant climate adaptation in Africa